DavideMontersino/iCoolScrapped/README.md

 The vast majority of the other files are from nodejs's npm and bower dependencies and foundation, and are used just to compile the scss files.

 ##Usage
 just fire a webserver and reach index.html.
-Everything should work just fine accessing the websie from the filesystem too.
+Everything should work just fine accessing the website from the filesystem too.
 ## Notes

 I am using sass + foundation; this means css files are compiled into one file (app.css) from multiple scss sources; you need to install the requirements in order to be able to compile new css.